autoplot/documentation/javadoc/org/das2/datum/TimeParser.IgnoreFieldHandler.md

+# org.das2.datum.TimeParser.IgnoreFieldHandler

-# org.das2.datum.TimeParser.IgnoreFieldHandlerJust skip the field.
+Just skip the field.
 This is the default for $v.

-IgnoreFieldHandler( )
+# IgnoreFieldHandler( )

 ***